SAFETAG/SAFETAG/docs/audit_content.md

 The personal information that organizational employees should keep private.
 (Handout & short activity)
     * Physical Assessment
 The physical assessment methodology is focused on how to mitigate against threats that occur because of the arrangement of digital assets in the physical world.
-      * Data Retention
-How to make sure that old data does not put the org, or others, at risk.
-      * Data Backup
-How to make sure you can't do your work if local data is lost." is the backup drive for the whole organization laying unencrypted and unplugged on the desk of the executive director and/or sysadmin?"
       * Data Storage (audit)
 Individual Device Encryption.
       * Passwords (audit)